-Students will also be permitted to bring their lunches from home and to purchase beverages.
+Students will also be permitted to bring their lunches from home, and may receive milk or other beverages without charge.

 The Superintendent shall develop and implement procedures as necessary, which are designed to meet the necessary requirements for participation in the National School Lunch Program and for control of students using the cafeteria.